Neoteroi/BlackSheep-Docs/docs/application.md

 ![Internal server error page](./img/internal-server-error-page.png)

-Consider using environmental variables to handle this kind of settings that can vary across environments.
+Consider using environmental variables to handle these kinds of settings that can vary across environments.
 For example:

 ```python